DaEgi01/CitiesSkylines-CheckRoadAccessForGrowables/readme.md

 # Info
 Mod Version: 1.0.0
 Compatible Game Version: 1.13.1-f1
 Code by: egi
+Dependencies: Harmony 1.2.0.1

 # Short Description
 Shows with the "No Road Access" icon indicator if you have disrupted the road access for growables and RICO.